-Care of new Salvia divinorum plants: We recommend allowing plants to adjust gradually to new conditions, and you may need to mist or splash some water on the leaves.
-With salvia divinorum plants, we highly recommend use of a cover (a humidity dome, shopping bag, 2 liter bottle, milk jug, aquarium, etc.) and leaving them out of strong direct light, wind, and temperature for a period of time until they adjust.
+Care of new Salvia divinorum plants: We recommend allowing salvia divinorum plants to adjust gradually to a new environment.
+Misting or otherwise wetting the leaves can help them to overcome any shock much faster and in better condition.
+With salvia divinorum plants, we highly recommend use of a cover for humidity (a humidity dome, shopping bag, 2 liter bottle, milk jug, aquarium, etc.) and leaving them out of strong direct light, wind, and temperature for a period of time until they adjust.
 We recommend ventilation also, so that the plants don't have prolonged stagnant air which can promote mildew, by gradually allowing increasing amounts of fresh air to the plants.
-We don't recommend repotting until they are adjusted (may take 1 day to 2 weeks) as it may increase the shock of transportation, but that is up to your judgement as individual plants are unique.
-As some of the information in the guides below says, if you take salvia divinorum plants directly from the packaging into strong light and dry air it will likely begin withering, however it can adjust to a variety of conditions gradually.
+If you take salvia divinorum plants directly from the packaging into strong light and dry air they will likely begin withering, however they can adjust to a variety of conditions gradually.